Buy or Sell Tattooed Chef Inc. (TTCF) Stock Now | Don’t Try to Be a Top Gun

 ROTH Capital, on the other hand, stated in their research note that they expect to see TTCF reach a price target of $26.
 The rating they have provided for TTCF stocks is “Buy” according to the report published on November 17th, 2020.

-Volatility was left at 6.86%, however, over the last 30 days, the volatility rate increased by 6.65%, as shares sank -15.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.33% lower at present.
+Volatility was left at 6.80%, however, over the last 30 days, the volatility rate increased by 8.08%, as shares surge +19.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.70% lower at present.

 Stock Fundamentals for TTCF